 Employers must also keep available all records needed for state audits.
 These include, but are not limited to:

 Ohio regulations are constantly changing on a federal, state, and local level.
-Businesses and Ohio employers who are struggling with compliance may want to reach out to an Ohio HR Outsourcing Company, which can help organizations stay up-to-date and compliant.
+Businesses and Ohio employers struggling with compliance may want to reach out to an Ohio HR Outsourcing Company, which can help organizations stay up-to-date and compliant.

 Companies looking for Ohio HR services can find a provider now, or contact us for more information.